ombulabs/blog/_posts/2020-09-17-using-tettra.md

 This way we make sure all content added to the knowledge base is accurate and we also make sure we address all concerns from the team and add all the content they need there.

+## Searching for Content

+Tettra offers two different ways to search for content in the knowledge base, inside Tettra itself or via Slack.

+As a remote team that's in Slack all the time, being able to search for content without leaving the tool is very handy.
+With a simple custom Slack command we can search the knowledge base for keywords and, if nothing is found, a link is included in the message that takes us directly to the Create a New Page state in Tettra.

+If content is found but turns out not to be exactly what the team member was looking for, they can always use the integration to create a suggestion without leaving Slack.
+Pretty handy.

 ## Adding a Category

 In order to make sure our knowledge base doesn't get out of order with too many categories and folders, we have a procedure in place to add new categories.